Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Results and Discussion

 In this section, we present the results of the empirical assessment of chatbots’ thorough evaluations of their capabilities across multiple dimensions.
 First, we discuss the evaluation of binary classification, focusing on how chatbots classify user inputs proficiently.
 Next, we present the evaluation of NER tasks by examining the effectiveness of chatbots in identifying and classifying entities present within user inputs.
 The collective findings from these experiments offer comprehensive insights into chatbots’ operational strengths and potential areas for improvement.

 It is essential to highlight that we ultimately elaborate on the common and default parameters shared by all open-source chatbot models.
-In most of these models, the maximum size of the context window and its default value are set to 512.
-An exception is the Dally model, which has a maximum context window size of 1024.
+In most of these models, the maximum size of the context window\footnote{Upper limit for the range of tokens considered to provide an answer.} and its default value are set to 512.
+An exception is the Dolly model, which has a maximum context window size of 1024.
 However, the commercial ChatGPT model exhibits variability across its final versions, each with a distinct context window size.
 For instance, ChatGPT-4 is available in two versions with window sizes of 8k and 32k, whereas ChatGPT-3.5-turbo is available in 4k and 16k versions.
-In our experiments, we utilized a server equipped with multiple GPU units, including an NVIDIA A30 GPU (memory capacity: 24,576 MiB) and an NVIDIA RTX A6000 GPU (memory capacity: 49,140 MiB), with a total system memory of 263,951,816 kB.
+In our experiments, we utilized a server equipped with multiple GPU units, including an NVIDIA A30 GPU (memory capacity: 24,576 MiB) and an NVIDIA RTX A6000 GPU (memory capacity: 49,140 MiB), with 264 GB of RAM.